 - Grammar is explained clearly with lots of examples.

-- Conversational language that you’re likely to use in real life.
+- It uses conversational language that you’re likely to use in real life.

 - Nice layout and design.

-- Can make it easier to translate less in your head.
+- It can make it easier to translate less in your head.

 - Nice layout and design.